gagan-at-code/Operating_System/lab_2/readme.md

 * The last step should be to support background process, which is the hardest advanced feature, and desgin test cases for background processes with both builtin and external commands

-The Environment used for this assignment is Ubuntu 14.04 and GDB as debugger.
+The development environment used for this assignment is Ubuntu 16.04, GCC as compiler and GDB as debugger.